kb-dk/ds-license/docs/DsLicenseApi.md

 # **validateAccess**
 > ValidateAccessOutputDto validateAccess(validateAccessInputDto)

 Validate if user has access to all groups in input.
-If just 1 of the group is a must group, then all must group much match
+If just 1 of the group is a deny group, then all deny group much match

 ### Example
 ```java